Introduction to SQL Basics

 This query deletes the departments table from the database.

-In conclusion, learning the basics of SQL opens up many opportunities for working with and analyzing data.
+To wrap it up, learning the basics of SQL opens up many opportunities for working with and analyzing data.
 Understanding how to use SQL statements like SELECT, INSERT, UPDATE, DELETE, CREATE TABLE, and DROP TABLE is the first step towards becoming proficient in SQL.
 With some practice, you’ll be writing complex queries in no time!